discourse/discourse/docs/DEVELOPER-ADVANCED.md

 4. Try running the specs: `bundle exec rake autospec`
 5. `bundle exec rails server`

 You should now be able to connect to rails on [http://localhost:3000](http://localhost:3000) - try it out!
-The seed data includes a pinned topic that explains how to get an admin account, so start there!
 Happy hacking!

+## Creating an admin account

+1. Create a new `User` account by signing up.
+2. Run `RAILS_ENV=development bundle exec rails console`.
+3. Set your `User` account as an admin by running `User.last.update_attribute(:admin, true)`.

 # Building your own Vagrant VM